Literature Girl

 In actuality, I was buying them due to some sense of excitement (as will come with shopping for so many), and an acute and brief sense of fulfilment.
 And yet, this feeling of fulfilment never persisted, in the end.
 When I think back on the experience of reading EPUBs acquired freely on my eReader, I feel no pang of regret.
 Whenever I think of what I have spent on classic novels in bookstores, I wince.
 In the end, I think that is why I try to justify it to myself.
 People often do not seem to wish to admit that they feel like they've wasted their time, effort or money on something, so they shell out justification, praise and hidden meaning where they otherwise may not believe such things are due.
 I am not immune to this.

-I think this kind of behaviour may be seen in response to many things: time spent on films (I think of Caché, which I watched last night), video games (personally, the Persona series) and television shows (for me, anime such as Angel Beats! and Madoka Magica); money spent on shopping whenever one does not actually require such goods or even end up using them often (video games played once or twice, clothes worn for a single occasion, books left on bookshelves); effort spent on intellectual pursuits, if you may, or hobbies (a failed attempt at learning a language, an area of study dropped and never returned to, a cake burnt or ruined with too much of some ingredient).
+I think this kind of behaviour may be seen in response to many things: time spent on films (I think of Caché, which I watched last night), video games (personally, the Persona series) and television shows (for me, anime such as Angel Beats! and Madoka Magica); money spent on shopping whenever one does not actually require such goods or even end up using them often (video games played once or twice, clothes worn for a single occasion, books left on bookshelves); effort spent on intellectual pursuits or hobbies (a failed attempt at learning a language, an area of study dropped and never returned to, a cake burnt or ruined with too much of some ingredient).
 As a result, instead of attempting to learn from such things, people may attempt to justify them stubbornly.
 Consequently, they are prone to making similar mistakes again, or at the very least, appearing disagreeable and unreasonable to others.

 This may be something I have noticed only because of how stubborn I can be on occasion, but nonetheless, I have noticed it in others, also.
 Looking back, I wish I'd listened more whenever others had questioned my behaviours, instead of continuing on with them blindly and not genuinely questioning them myself.